No Backbone, No Problem

 Eat and Be Eaten

 Most jellies eat small, swimming organisms called plankton: a mixture of tiny creatures like amphipods, copepods and krill.
-They also eat juvenile barnacles, crabs, fish and even other jellies.
+They also eat juvenile shrimps, crabs, fish and even other jellies.

 Some fish turn the tables, eating jellies for dinner: blue rockfish, molas, dogfish, anchovies, chum salmon and mackerel have all been recorded eating jellies.
 They're also a favorite food of sea turtles.
-Still other fish spend time swimming amid the tentacles of jellies, darting left or right to dodge a sting.
+Still other fish spend time swimming amid the tentacles of jellies.
 Their strange choice of hangout may help them avoid being eaten by bigger fish.
 They also get the chance to pick at scraps the jelly has caught, or nibble parasites off the jellies.

 The Most Dangerous Jelly

-The sea wasp, or box jelly, is widely regarded as one of the most dangerous jellyfishes in the world and lives in the waters off Australia.
+The sea wasp (Chironex fleckeri), or box jelly, is widely regarded as one of the most dangerous jellies in the world and lives in the waters off Australia.
 Its potent toxins can cause great pain, scar or even kill people unlucky enough to swim into the tentacles.
 But as long as you're not getting stung, a box jelly is a remarkable creature.
-The body is square rather than umbrella shaped, and each corner of the "box" has eyes.
+The body is square rather than umbrella shaped, and each corner of the "box" has a set of eyes.
 Slightly less dangerous species live in other tropical waters, including near Hawaii, where they often gather in shallow waters eight to ten days after a full moon.

 Hungry?
 Pass the Jellies